Andyauk/auk_peds/README.md

 # Installation
 - ensure that the dependancies are added and started
-- add rsg_storage to your resources folder
+- add rsg_peds to your resources folder

 # Starting the resource
-- add the following to your server.cfg file : ensure rsg_storage
+- add the following to your server.cfg file : ensure rsg_peds

 # Support
 - discord : https://discord.gg/s5uSk56B65